 We’re growing a new crop of farmers & food entrepreneurs this summer!

 The Short Version:

 The Vermont Farm Immersion Program, Inc. is a 501c3 educational nonprofit organization registered in the state of Vermont whose mission is to inspire, guide, and educate the next generation of farmers and food business entrepreneurs, as well as empower individuals to grow food at home sustainably and with climate change in mind.

-We are offering three, one month long, experiential learning summer farm immersion programs.
+We are offering two, one month long, experiential learning summer farm immersion programs.

 The populations served are primarily individuals, especially women, 18 and up: